 Flickering Ward from time to time.

 When sequencing the enchantments in your hand, keep a few things in mind - how optimally are you using your mana?
 How badly do you need the enchantment down?
 Do you need to generate some presence with spirit tokens?
 Are there any power plays coming that your current options may disrupt?
 Balance all of the above out as best you can as you chain your plays.
 Typically, if you're in the possession of a card/spell disruption outlet that isn't Thoughtrender Lamia, you should set it down as quickly as possible.
 This way, you start actively digging into your opponents' options and lines of play, often leading them to prioritising developing their own boards over trying to answer you.
 After all, there's not all that much for them to answer - some random suboptimal commander, possibly a few spirits, a couple of enchantments of varying levels of annoying.
 Some people will snap and remove these speed bumps.
 You're okay with that - that's less removal for your game-enders further down the line.
 If the spell disruption outlet sticks, that's more and more incremental advantage for you with each go around the table as you potentially drum up the spirit attendance rate.
-Only consider delaying those if you've got a Bolas Rock or Razaketh in hand, as those tend to lead to intense play chains, which in turn respond poorly to some of the very brand of disruption you're packing.
-Try to plan ahead in that case, and see what feels best.
+Only consider delaying those if you've got a crazy engine piece in hand that openly clashes with the brand of disruption you've drawn.
+For example, Necropotence is kind of inconvenienced by Oppression and completely ignores Spirit of the Labyrinth, while the latter would turn off Mesa Enchantress.
+The big ticket nonbo comes from Bolas Rock/Big Ole Raz versus Rule of Law variants.
+Try to plan ahead either way, assess your playmaking ability against what an un-stifled table is likely to accomplish, and see what feels best.

 The second order of business is explicit card advantage stuff for you.
 Slapping down a Phyrexian Arena is good, as having more options is good.
 Just keep in mind that usually others having less options is even better when sequencing these.
 Card quality also fits here - Doom Whisperer is a good way to ensure you'll get what you need going forward, and tossing spare mana at Top is never a bad idea.
 After that come all sorts of defensive measures.
 There's not a lot of pillow fort here, but it's some of the best there is, and deterring swings into you until it's too late is a good thing to do.
-People won't want to pay your Ghostly Prison tax, lose a swinger to No Mercy or just have all their effort blanked by a Righteous Aura.
+People won't want to pay your Ghostly Prison tax or just have all their effort blanked by a Righteous Aura.
 That should buy you time to continue setting up all sorts of other speed bumps, which should be applied as needed.
-If there's a Xenagod, you'll likely want to plop down that Authority of the Consuls ASAP.
+If there's a Xenagod, you'll likely want to plop down that Authority of the Consuls ASAP to buy the table some time to react to the plays.
 If someone's doing graveyard shenanigans, eating the graveyard with Agent of Erebos becomes the name of the game.
 You have a wide variety of answers in the deck and a decent helping of tutors to help you find them.

 The end goal of the mid game is a reasonably functional board with a sizeable mana pool, some good midrange enchantments and decently sized spirits.
 Ideally your opponents will have been stifled a bit by now through some spell availability disruption, but simultaneously their plays should have been splashier than yours, drawing attention away from your developing board.
 Time to put the developed potential to use and try to run away with the game.